KDE/kde-builder/doc/man-kde-builder.1.md

 `colorful-output` option to false (or 0) in your configuration file.

 `--async`
-Have `kdesrc-build` start the build process for a module as soon as the source code has finished downloading.
-Without this option `kdesrc-build` performs all source updates at once and only then starts with the build process.
+Have `kde-builder` start the build process for a module as soon as the source code has finished downloading.
+Without this option `kde-builder` performs all source updates at once and only then starts with the build process.
 This option is enabled by default.

 `--no-async`
 Disables asynchronous building of modules.
 See `--async` for a more detailed description.
-Note that `kdesrc-build`'s output will be slightly different in this mode.
+Note that `kde-builder`'s output will be slightly different in this mode.

 `--verbose`
-Increases the level of verbosity of `kdesrc-build` output (which is already fairly verbose!)
+Increases the level of verbosity of `kde-builder` output (which is already fairly verbose!)

 `-q, --quiet`
-Makes `kdesrc-build` less noisy.
+Makes `kde-builder` less noisy.
 Only important messages are shown.

 `--really-quiet`
-Makes `kdesrc-build` even less noisy.
+Makes `kde-builder` even less noisy.
 Only warnings/errors are shown.

 `--debug`
-This will fill your terminal with descriptions and debugging output, usually unintelligible, describing what `kdesrc-build` is doing (and thinks it should be doing).
+This will fill your terminal with descriptions and debugging output, usually unintelligible, describing what `kde-builder` is doing (and thinks it should be doing).
 The flag is included since the output may sometimes prove useful for debugging.

 `--force-build`
-Normally when `kdesrc-build` notices that there is no source update on a module which was previously successfully installed, it does not attempt to build or install that module.
+Normally when `kde-builder` notices that there is no source update on a module which was previously successfully installed, it does not attempt to build or install that module.
 You can pass this flag to disable that behavior and always run `make`.

 `--delete-my-patches`
-This option must be passed to allow `kdesrc-build` to remove conflicting source directories.
+This option must be passed to allow `kde-builder` to remove conflicting source directories.
 Currently even this only happens when trying to clone a git-based module if an existing source directory is present.
-Never specify this option unless it is suggested by `kdesrc-build`, and only if you don't mind the source directories that are referenced being deleted and re-cloned.
+Never specify this option unless it is suggested by `kde-builder`, and only if you don't mind the source directories that are referenced being deleted and re-cloned.